alebaffa/alebaffa.github.io/content/post/japanese-learning.md

 tags: ["personal-improvement"]
 description: "Personal recommendations for Japanese learners"
 ---
-This is a list of resources that I'm finding exceptional for my Japanese studies.
-I'm at a JLPT N4 level at the moment.
+This is a list of resources that is working well for my Japanese studies.

 ## Reading
-Read, read, read.
 You need to read until you destroy the visual and mental barrier of kanji.
 Until you don't reach that point, your eyes will naturally tend to skip the entire content to pass to something else you can read without effort.
 So, force your mind to stop and read it all until your brain will stop making antibodies for kanji.

 The problem, as always, is to find the right content for your level because you also don't want to spend 25 minutes to read two lines.